parsons-python-summer-2020/git-book-activity/README.md

 # A Million Monkeys Writing Shakespeare with Git
 This repository is for teaching how to work with git.

 In this repository, there are 300 pages to a book that hasn't been written.
 Follow along with the instructions to get into the workflow.
-It is highly recommended that you go over the terms in Atlassian's Git overview here: https://www.atlassian.com/git/tutorials/source-code-management (*10 min read*)
+It is highly recommended that you go over the terms in Atlassian's Git overview here: https://www.atlassian.com/git/tutorials/source-code-management (*10 min read*).

 For Git, you need to know the following key terms:
 * **Repository, or repo:** the container for all the code that will be controlled and monitored by Git